-It is my experience that it is easier to work with an educated client.
+It is our experience that it is easier to work with an educated client.
 When a competent contractor works with an educated property manager or business owner the entire process runs smoother.
 The client understands in advance the scope of work and has a clear understanding of expectations.
 (Example: What equipment will be on their site, how much noise will be made, what the finished product will look like, what areas will be inaccessible during the project.)
-I make every effort to work with my clients to inform them as best I can.
-During my career, I have worked with hundreds of different clients and each of them had various levels of education about the pavement process.
-I have a client that I met on his first week as a Property Manager five years ago.
+We make every effort to work with our clients to inform them as best we can.
+During our career, we have worked with hundreds of different clients and each of them had various levels of education about the pavement process.
+We have a client that we met on his first week as a Property Manager five years ago.
 After many conversations, site meetings and walk-throughs, he has developed a clear understanding of the pavement industry, and as a result, we work great together.
-It is my hope that this page will assist you in some small way to educate yourself with some basic things about the pavement industry and the contracting process.
+It is our hope that this page will assist you in some small way to educate yourself with some basic things about the pavement industry and the contracting process.
 The page below is broken into categories for your convenience.
-Bidding a Pavement Project, Hiring the Right Contractor, How the Cost of Petroleum Affects the Cost of Pavement, Links to Key Websites, Technical Data Sheets, Asphalt Terminology & Definitions, Concrete Terminology & Definitions, and a Stump Me Section.
+Bidding a Pavement Project, Hiring the Right Contractor, How the Cost of Petroleum Affects the Cost of Pavement, Links to Key Websites, Technical Data Sheets, Asphalt Terminology & Definitions, Concrete Terminology & Definitions, and a Stump Us Section.

 Bidding a Pavement Project